techthoughts2/pwshBedrock/docs/Invoke-StabilityAIDiffusionXLModel.md

 ### -Width
 The width of the image in pixels.
 Only precise image sizes are supported.
-See the Stability AI Diffusion mode Parameters documentation for a list of supported image sizes.
+See the Stability AI XL Diffusion mode Parameters documentation for a list of supported image sizes.

 ```yaml
 Type: Int32